-In summary, current multidecadal to centennial rates of OHC gain are greater than at any point since the last deglaciation (medium confidence).
+In summary, current multi-decadal to centennial rates of OHC gain are greater than at any point since the last deglaciation (medium confidence).
 At multi-centennial timescales, changes in OHC based upon proxy indicators demonstrate a tight link with surface temperature changes during the last deglaciation (high confidence), as well as during the Holocene and CE (low confidence).
 It is likely the global ocean has warmed since 1871, consistent with the observed increase in sea surface temperature.
 It is virtually certain that OHC increased between 1971 and 2018 in the upper 700 m and very likely in the 700–2000 m layer, with high confidence since 2006.
 It is likely the OHC below 2000 m has increased since 1992.
-Confidence in the assessment of multidecadal OHC increase is further strengthened by consistent closure of both global sea level and energy budgets (Section 7.2.2.2, Box 7.2, Cross-Chapter Box 9.1).
+Confidence in the assessment of multi-decadal OHC increase is further strengthened by consistent closure of both global sea level and energy budgets (Section 7.2.2.2, Box 7.2, Cross-Chapter Box 9.1).

 [START FIGURE 2.26 HERE]